Olympic Chief Bach Hits Out At chilling Reaction Of Valieva Coach - UrduPoint

 "The ones who have administered this drug in her body, these are the ones who are guilty," he said, while also defending the IOC's actions.

-"It's debatable to say the least to determine and judge the behaviour of a coach and judge the relationship with an athlete from TV," Oleg Matytsin told TASS news agency.

-Figure skating's governing body, the ISU, said in an email to AFP that it will vote later this year on a proposal to raise the minimum age at which figure skaters can take part in senior competitions.
+The IOC had challenged a Russian Anti-Doping Agency decision to drop its suspension of Valieva at the Games.

-- Another gold for Gu - Californian-born Chinese freeskier Eileen Gu won her second gold medal of the Olympics and third medal overall.
+Californian-born Chinese freeskier Eileen Gu won her second gold medal of the Olympics and third medal overall, 12 hours after Valieva dissolved under the world spotlight.

-The 18-year-old's scintillating victory in the halfpipe confirmed her as the face of the Olympics and was the antidote the Games were crying out for after Valieva's distress.
+The 18-year-old Gu's scintillating victory in the halfpipe confirmed her as the face of the Olympics and was the antidote the Games were crying out for.

 Gu, who switched allegiance from the United States to China in 2019, won halfpipe gold with another commanding performance.

-The Finns will play the winner of Friday's later semi-final between defending champions the Russian Olympic Committee and Sweden.
+The Finns will play the winner of Friday's later semi-final between defending champions Russia and Sweden.

-Meanwhile, Bach said the IOC had held a meeting with Chinese organisers to remind them to keep politics out of the Olympics, after a local spokeswoman hit back at "lies" about Xinjiang, where China is accused of widespread rights abuses.
+Meanwhile, Bach said the IOC had called an immediate meeting with Chinese organisers to remind them to keep politics out of the Olympics, after a local spokeswoman hit back at "lies" about Xinjiang, where China is accused of widespread rights abuses.

 "Both organisations, BOCOG and the IOC, have restated the unequivocal commitment to remain politically neutral, as it is required by the Olympic Charter," Bach said.